No Strings Attached Tour

 The No Strings Attached Tour was the third concert tour by American boy band, NSYNC.
-Primarily visiting North America, the tour supported the band's second studio album No Strings Attached.
+Primarily visiting North America, the tour supported the band's third album No Strings Attached.
 Beginning in May 2000, the tour sold out all dates within the first day of the ticket sale.
 Additional dates, also in North America, were added for the Fall of 2000.
 When the tour ended in December 2000, it became the second highest-grossing tour in North America, earning more than $70 million.

 Background

 The tour was initially mentioned during an AOL group chat in late 1999, when band member JC Chasez revealed the group was already planning for their next tour.
 It was officially announced on March 21, 2000, the same day as their album was released, with rehearsals starting soon after.
 The tour outing was sponsored by MCY Music and Nabisco.
 It was also produced by SFX Touring.
 The tour became an instant success, with all 50 initial dates being sold out, selling one million tickets within the first day.
 This was followed with the album selling over two million copies within the first week.
 Several tickets for the concert at Madison Square Garden and the Staples Center were auctioned off through Yahoo!
 Auctions.
 Proceeds went to the "Justin Timberlake Foundation" and the "Challenge for the Children Foundation".

 Rehearsals began in April 2000 at the Lakeland Center in Lakeland, Florida.
 Due to the closeness of their previous tour, the stage for this outing was very similar.
 However, the stage included new elements including pyrotechnics, stage lifts and aerial suspension.
 These elements were the reason why the band opted to perform in stadiums and arenas instead of outdoor amphitheatres.
 Describing the stage, Lance Bass stated, "It's amazing with the pyro and different things.
 I can't really reveal a lot of the gags that we are going to do, but it's going to be very entertaining and we are going to get very close to everybody in the audience".
 Due to the limited number of dates performed, the stadium dates were centralized regionally, in order to give each fan a chance to see them.